yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-cloud.md

 You should use non-overlapping CIDR blocks for each subnet across different clouds.

 All public cloud providers enable VPN tunneling across VPCs and their subnet to enable network discovery.
-As an example, refer to [this tutorial](https://medium.com/google-cloud/vpn-between-two-clouds-e2e3578be773) on connecting an AWS VPC to Google’s Cloud Platform over a VPN.
+As an example, refer to [this tutorial](https://medium.com/google-cloud/vpn-between-two-clouds-e2e3578be773) on connecting an AWS VPC to Google's Cloud Platform over a VPN.

 ## Install Yugabyte Platform